 Underlying all the cheerfulness were some worrying subtexts.
-The people I spoke to seemed very much in favor of science and the NHS, but had to square that with the seemingly inexplicable rejection of their medicine by the world around them.
-Conspiracy theories offered an attractive way out of their intellectual cul de sac.
-Alderson connected spurious dots between a Swiss government report that he believes upset "Big Pharma," the medical journal the Lancet's rejection of homeopathy in the mid-00s, the creation of Sense About Science and individual skeptics and campaigners.
-“You can see a whole pattern of using different organizations and individuals to push this attack [on homeopathy] in the public arena.
+The people I spoke to seemed very much in favour of science and the NHS, but had to square that with the seemingly inexplicable rejection of their medicine by the world around them.
+Conspiracy theories offered an attractive way out of their intellectual cul-de-sac.
+Alderson connected spurious dots between a Swiss government report that he believes upset "Big Pharma", the medical journal The Lancet's rejection of homeopathy in the mid 00s, the creation of Sense About Science and individual sceptics and campaigners.
+“You can see a whole pattern of using different organisations and individuals to push this attack [on homeopathy] in the public arena.
 The ASA is just the latest in this line of attacks."

-It’s all very plausible, except that it falls into the skeptic’s fallacy: assuming that beliefs you don’t understand can’t be sincerely held.
-People campaign against homeopathy because it’s quack medicine, because belief in it can be dangerous and because treatments that don’t work shouldn’t be funded with tax payers' money.
+It’s all very plausible, except that it falls into the sceptic’s fallacy: assuming that beliefs you don’t understand can’t be sincerely held.
+People campaign against homeopathy because it’s quack medicine, because belief in it can be dangerous and because treatments that don’t work shouldn’t be funded with tax-payers' money.
 Many of the most prominent critics of homeopathy have also attacked practices in the pharmaceutical industry.

 Before I left the small crowd in the sunshine on High Holborn, I asked Jennifer about the future of homeopathy.
 “We’ll always be here,” she replied.
 “I’ll defend homeopathy until I die.”